whipowill/doom-dir/README.md

 ## Files

-The file structure here is to put the original game WAD files in ``IWAD``, and to put all the mods and custom campaigns in the ``PWAD`` folder, with nested subfolders for the IWAD they are built for.
+The file structure here is to put the original game WAD files in the ``IWAD/`` folder, and to put all the mods and custom campaigns in the ``PWAD/`` folder, with nested subfolders for the IWAD they are built for.

 - IWAD
     - ``DOOM.WAD``